AIforSpace/2024/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      <span style="font-weight:500;">Call for papers:</span> The general emphasis of AI4Space is vision and learning algorithms in off-Earth environments, including in the orbital region, surface and underground environments on other planetary bodies (e.g., the moon, Mars and asteroids), interplanetary space and solar system, and distant galaxies.
+      The general emphasis of AI4Space is vision and learning algorithms in off-Earth environments, including in the orbital region, surface and underground environments on other planetary bodies (e.g., the moon, Mars and asteroids), interplanetary space and solar system, and distant galaxies.
 Target application areas include autonomous spacecraft, space robotics, space traffic management, astronomy, astrobiology and cosmology.
 Emphasis is also placed on novel sensors and processing hardware for vision and learning in space, mitigating the challenges of the space environment towards vision and learning (e.g., solar radiation, extreme temperatures), and solving practical difficulties in vision and learning for space (e.g., lack of training data, unknown or partially known characteristics of operating environments).
     </p>
-    A specific list of topics at AI4Space is as follows:
+    A specific list of topics is as follows:
     <ul>
       <li>Visual navigation for spacecraft operations (including close proximity rendezvous, docking, space maneuvers, pose estimation, entry descent landing).</li>
       <li>Vision and learning for space robotics.</li>